Miguel Cotto vs. Antonio Margarito II: Location Controversy

-Hype
+Build up

 As part of the buildup for the fight, HBO's "24/7" show produced an unprecedented three-part prelude.
 The series, titled Cotto-Margarito 24/7, aired installments on the final two Saturdays of November.
 Immediately following the back-to-back replay of both episodes of 24/7 COTTO/MARGARITO on Friday, Dec 2 at 8:00 p.m., the half-hour special "24/7 Overtime: Cotto/Margarito" will be seen at 9:00 p.m.

 The series focuses on each fighter's training and preparation for the bout.

 HBO aired a brief interview, confrontational-styled show entitled, "Face Off" with Max Kellerman hosting and leading the conversation.
 Cotto brandishes pictures of Margarito's hand wraps after the fight.
 Margarito's left hand wrap appears to have a mark which Cotto claims is a break in the wrap.

 During one installment of Cotto/Margarito 24/7, Margarito continuously professes his innocence in both cases.
 Margarito, as well as former trainer Capetillo, both claim to have no knowledge of the illegal substance discovered prior to the Mosley bout.

 Margarito has stated that Cotto is just making excuses, with Capetillo arguing Cotto is just trying to sell the fight.